Dew Drop Inn

 Frank Painia, an African American barber from Plaquemines Parish, opened the Dew Drop Inn at 2836 LaSalle Street in 1939 as a hotel.
 A nightclub was added in 1945.
 Frank booked the stage acts while his brother Paul ran the adjacent restaurant.
 Both the hotel and the nightclub filled a niche in segregated New Orleans by offering work and respectable overnight lodging to prominent African American entertainers.
 The music room, sometimes called The Groove Room, offered a nightly floor show that harkened back to the golden age of vaudeville.
 The stage featured comedians, snake dancers, magicians, female impersonators, and stunt performers who chewed glass or lifted tables with their mouths.

-The mistress of ceremonies for these shows was Patsy Vidalia, a well-known transvestite acclaimed for her singing and dancing.
+The mistress of ceremonies for these shows was Patsy Vidalia, a well-known drag queen acclaimed for her singing and dancing.
 Every year on October 31, Vidalia hosted the Gay Halloween Ball, by all accounts the wildest and most entertaining night of the year at the Dew Drop Inn.
 Drag queens in the city came in all their finery, and the entire female bar staff dressed as men.
 As impresario, Frank also staged amateur nights and talent contests; after the billed acts finished, the club often hosted jam sessions that lasted until dawn or later.

 “[The Dew Drop Inn] was the foundation for musicians in New Orleans,” said blues musician Joseph August, known on stage as Mr. Google Eyes.
 “Whether you were from out of town or from the city, your goal was the Dew Drop.
 If you couldn’t get a gig at the Dew Drop, you weren’t about nothing.”